annaesvensson/yellow-update/README.md

 The following settings can be configured in file `system/extensions/yellow-system.ini`:

-`UpdateCurrentRelease` = currently installed product release
+`UpdateCurrentRelease` = installed product release
 `UpdateAvailableUrl` = URL with updates, `auto` for automatic detection
 `UpdateAvailableFile` = file with update settings for available extensions
 `UpdateCurrentFile` = file with update settings for installed extensions